A moving lemma for cohomology with support: Introduction

 which is functorial with respect to the composition of correspondences. \end{corollary}

-The above theorem establishes in particular the existence of functorial pullbacks $f^\ast:H^i_{j,nr}(Y,n)\to H^i_{j,nr}(X,n)$ along morphisms $f:X\to Y$ between smooth projective varieties; cf.\ Corollary \ref{cor:pullbacks-for-H_nr}.
-The existence of pullbacks is nontrivial already in the case where $Y=\CP^n$ and $X$ is the blow-up in a smooth subvariety.
-The main problem being that a class on some open subset $U\subset Y$ can of course be pulled back to a class on $f^{-1}(U)$, but if $f$ is not flat, then the complement of $f^{-1}(U)$ in $X$ may have the wrong codimension.
-The key ingredient that allows to overcome this issue is the codimension $j$ purity property proven in Corollary \ref{cor:injectivity+purity-thm}, which allows to represent unramified classes by classes on particular open subsets $U$ where this issue does not occur.
+Corollary~\ref{cor:motivic} establishes in particular the existence of functorial pullbacks $f^\ast\colon H^i_{j,\nr}(Y,n)\to H^i_{j,\nr}(X,n)$ along morphisms $f\colon X\to Y$ between smooth projective varieties; \textit{cf.}~Corollary \ref{cor:pullbacks-for-H_nr}.
+The existence of pullbacks is non-trivial already in the case where $Y=\CP^n$ and $X$ is the blow-up in a smooth subvariety.
+The main problem is that a class on some open subset $U\subset Y$ can of course be pulled back to a class on $f^{-1}(U)$, but if $f$ is not flat, then the complement of $f^{-1}(U)$ in $X$ may have the wrong codimension.
+The key ingredient that allows one to overcome this issue is the codimension $j$ purity property proven in Corollary \ref{cor:injectivity+purity-thm}, which allows one to represent unramified classes by classes on particular open subsets $U$ where this issue does not occur.

-Despite the simple definition, the refined unramified cohomology groups of a variety $X$ are rather subtle invariants that interpolate between cohomology and cycle theory of $X$, see \cite{Sch-refined,Sch-griffiths}.
-For instance, $H_{0,nr}^i(X,n)\cong H_{nr}^i(X,n)$ is classical unramified cohomology, while
+Despite the simple definition, the refined unramified cohomology groups of a variety $X$ are rather subtle invariants that interpolate between cohomology and cycle theory of $X$; see \cite{Sch-refined,Sch-griffiths}.
+For instance, $H_{0,\nr}^i(X,n)\cong H_{\nr}^i(X,n)$ is classical unramified cohomology, while

 see Lemma \ref{lem:H_nr=H} below or \cite[Corollary 5.10]{Sch-refined}.